dfm/emcee/docs/tutorials/line.rst

 and linear least-squares (LS; dashed line).
 That looks better!

 The problem now: how do we estimate the uncertainties on *m* and *b*?
-What's more, we probably don't really care too much about the value of *f* but it seems worthwhile to propagate any uncertainties about its value to our final estimates of *m* and *b*.
+What’s more, we probably don’t really care too much about the value of *f* but it seems worthwhile to propagate any uncertainties about its value to our final estimates of *m* and *b*.
 This is where MCMC comes in.